 Traditional paper-based validation is limited.
 Although you can standardize on requirements, risk assessments, and qualification scripts for like entities, it doesn’t deliver maximum benefit for paper-based validations.

-In the example above we only discussed autoclaves; but objects can be created for logical groupings of entities.
+In the example above, we discussed autoclaves, but objects can be created for logical groupings of entities.
 Validating computer systems have similarities.
-Take for example 21 CFR Part 11 (Part 11) requirements.
+Take, for example, 21 CFR Part 11 requirements.
 They’re the same.
 Why not develop Part 11 requirements that can be used for all computer system validation activities?

-When it comes to initiating validation, you simply compile all the objects together and voilà, you’ve just assembled 50% to 80% of your validation package, depending upon how many objects you’ve developed.
+When initiating validation, you simply compile all the objects together, and voilà, you’ve just assembled 50% to 80% of your validation package, depending upon how many objects you’ve developed.